David Peralta Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- The Diamondbacks had a 4.26 team ERA that ranked 23rd among all MLB pitching staffs.
+- The Diamondbacks had the 23rd-ranked team ERA among all MLB pitching staffs (4.26).

-- Gallen takes the mound for his first start of the season for the Diamondbacks.
+- Kelly will make his first start of the season for the Diamondbacks.

-- The 27-year-old righty started and threw five innings when he last appeared on Tuesday, Oct.
-4 against the Milwaukee Brewers.
+- The 34-year-old righty started and threw six innings in his last appearance on Wednesday, Oct.
+5 against the Milwaukee Brewers.

 © 2023 Data Skrive.
 All rights reserved.